Fragments of Desire

 Text.
 Gerardo Vizmanos

-Something similar occurs with the film "Un chant d'amour" that Jean Genet shot in 1950, in silent version to which Simon Fisher Turner added a soundtrack in 2003 for the BFI.
-In this combination we also find an interesting dialogue.
+Jean Genet’s Un chant d’amour (1950), later given a soundtrack by Simon Fisher Turner in 2003, stages desire through fragments as well.
+The soundtrack does not restore linearity but intensifies the atmosphere, allowing the erotic to breathe in discontinuous time.
 In Genet's "Un chant d'amour," desire is articulated through fragmented gestures.
 The smoke that passes through the hole in the wall, the gazes, the seduction rituals that do not follow traditional narrative logic but rather a logic of impulse and interruption.
 Fisher's music moves away from traditional narration, opting for a sensorial atmosphere that complements the visual and symbolic nature of the film.

 Keywords: